 Bascinet |

-Helms are so thick that they convert all wound points that would pass through to stamina points, however the head is a critical location so so all damage is doubled.
+Helms are so thick that they convert all wound points that would pass through to stamina points, however the head is a critical location so all damage that passes trough is doubled.

 If the save is dreadful then the character has been knocked out for a round then starts the wake up procedure.